ross-sum/blissymbolics/README.md

 ## Description

 This repository contains the main files for managing the Blissymbolics language, including font files and files to configure applications to use the Blissymbolics language on a Linux-based system.
 It is based around a font set of lines and curves, which was developed after looking at Charles Bliss' typewriter modification design.
 Unfortunately, developing a keyboard input for such a font is complex since, apart from some special fixed with space symbols, is wholly combining characters.
-Previous approachesi to developing a symbol set, not just here but elsewhere by other organisations, had been to use a character for each word, but there are potentially many thousands of words.
+Previous approaches to developing a symbol set, not just here but elsewhere by other organisations, had been to use a character for each word, but there are potentially many thousands of words.
 A simple drawing set is all that is required and all that Charles Bliss seems to have had in mind (see his book, Semantography (Blissymbolics) Second Enlarged Edition 1965, page 89).

 The repository provides a language environment for the Debian Linux environment (it should therefore work very comfortably on a Raspberry Pi, which is essentially Debian-based).
 It provides a LaTeX language environment that ensures dates and times are printed correctly and also provides translations for book writing sections (noting that LaTeX is a publishing environment).